FHantke/brave-browser-wiki/QA-Guide.md

 - Extensions will be allowed but require click through, PWAs are allowed too.
 - Test to make sure DAT files get updated periodically.
 - There is a whitelist of extensions, things not in the allowed list should be disabled.
-- The plan is to allow 1k+ extensions initially.
+- Allow all extensions but with click through prompt.
-- Extensions can be installed from extensions.brave.com
+- Extensions can be installed from extensions.brave.com, there are some Brave only extensions.

 ## Enabled/disabled features over Chromium:
 - Enabled progressive web apps flag are enabled. (mobile.twitter.com, login and you can install Twitter Lite app).